-SHOW NOT TELL - that's what they tell us.
+SHOW VS TELL - that's what they tell us.

 approach isn’t as easy as the instruction.
 My first writing was all telling.